benshimonz/V1/README.md

 **Semantics**

 For every blue rectangle, red rectangle, black arrow, and black line - the query processor will look in the property graph for assignments - sets of concrete entities and relationships that match the given pattern.
-A answer to a V1 query is the union of all assignments.
+A answer to a V1 query is the union of all the assignments.

 ## Properties